 Advice is often given on forums – that accelerating corrects sway.
 Whilst true – it is safe only at low speed.
 Where the caravan braking system permits you can safely achieve the same effect by gently braking the caravan alone.
 (Accelerating whilst swaying at higher speeds may cause the rig to exceed the critical speed at which the sway suddenly escalates.
 In that event jack-knifing is likely.)

 Any trailer towed via an overhung hitch has a natural tendency to sway.
 With well designed and laden caravans towed behind a suitable vehicle, such sway normally dies out of its own accord within two/three cycles.
 It is mildly annoying but harmless.

 After-market sway control systems usefully and effectively control such swaying.
 Most introduce friction that dissipates sway energy as heat.
 So-called dual cam systems ‘lock’ the caravan and tow vehicle together in a straight line.
 Normal cornering is effected by tyre distortion.
 The cams release for tight cornering, but also when sway forces are excessive.

 Whilst both are effective to a point, if fitted to a caravan that does not self-correct swaying within those two/three cycles, these devices mask a dangerous underlying condition.
-They are like take pain killers for a serious condition, instead of medical treatment.
+They are like taking pain killers for a serious condition – instead of medical treatment.
 Sway control is routinely included with some UK/EU caravans – but only as an aid to comfort.

 Electronic stability control